weplanx/manual/content.en/docs/4-extend/1-collector.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/weplanx/collector?style=flat-square)](https://goreportcard.com/report/github.com/weplanx/collector)
 [![GitHub license](https://img.shields.io/github/license/weplanx/collector?style=flat-square)](https://raw.githubusercontent.com/weplanx/collector/main/LICENSE)

-Distribution lightly queue stream logset service
+Distribution lightly queue stream collect service

 ## Pre-requisite

 - Nats cluster needs to enable JetStream
 - MongoDB recommends version >= 5.0 so that time series collections can be used
-- Services and applications should work together the same namespace
+- Services and applications should work together the same nats tenant

 ## Deploy

-A collector service that subscribes to stream queues and then writes to logset.
+A collector service that subscribes to stream queues and then writes to data.

 ![](/images/extend/collector.png)

 {{<hint info>}}

-If you use the time series collection, you need to manually create a database and then add a log-stream.
+If you use the time series collection, you need to manually create a database and then add a data stream.
 Set the time series collection time field to `timestamp` and metadata field to `metaField`.
-Nats Stream naming `${namespace}:logs:${key}` is consistent with database name `${key}`.
+Nats Stream naming `COLLECT_${key}` is consistent with database name `${key}`.

 {{</hint>}}